 Figure 10.
 PDF of the daily precipitation in summer (JAS) for ECWMF-LR (a), CNRM-LR (b), ECMWF-HR (c) and CNRM-HR (d).
 PDF of the CTRL is the blue distribution and PDF of the PERT is the red distribution.
 The left blue (red) line and the right blue (red) line correspond to the 10th percentile and 90th percentile of the CTRL (PERT), respectively.
-A star next to the name of the region shows if the distribution change is statistically significant according to a 5% level Kolmogorov-Smirnov test.
-An offset in Y-axis of 0.1 is taken into account for each region.
+An offset in Y-axis of 0.5 is taken into account for each region.